Dananz/sva/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

 A powerful and flexible package for managing style-based variants in your components.
-Inspired by the [Class Variance Authority (CVA)](https://github.com/joe-bell/cva) package by Joe Bell, SVA takes a similar approach but applies styles directly instead of using class-based variants.
+Inspired by the [Class Variance Authority (CVA)](https://github.com/joe-bell/cva) package, SVA takes a similar approach but applies styles directly instead of using class-based variants.

 ## Table of Contents